Where The Needs Of Others Come First · Available 24x7 For Emergencies

 - We also pay for complete criminal background checks and driving record checks on them and we pay for their insurance and fidelity bonding.

-Many of the other caregiving agencies in San Diego County take the position that their companies are not the employer of the caregivers that they send to clients.
-We call that sort of agency non-employer agencies, or domestic referral agencies (“DRAs”).
+Some of the other caregiving agencies in San Diego County take the position that their companies are not the employer of the caregivers that they send to clients.
+Agencies like that are often referred to as non-employer agencies, or domestic referral agencies (“DRAs”).